oobabooga/text-generation-webui/README.md

 # Text Generation Web UI with Long-Term Memory

-Welcome to the experimental repository for a modified Text Generation Web UI, featuring a long-term memory (LTM) module.
-The goal of the LTM module is to enable the chatbot to "remember" conversations long-term.
+Welcome to the experimental repository for the Text Generation Web UI with a long-term memory (LTM) extension.
+The goal of the LTM extension is to enable the chatbot to "remember" conversations long-term.
 Please note that this is an early-stage experimental project, and perfect results should not be expected.

 ## How to Run
 1. Follow the instructions in [oobabooga's  original repository](https://github.com/oobabooga/text-generation-webui) until you can chat with a chatbot.